 Students must complete registration during the designated times.
 Credit is not allowed for a course unless the student is properly registered.
-While students are responsible for dropping or withdrawing from courses which they do not plan to complete within the time limits specified in the Academic Calendar, Lindsey Wilson College reserves the right to administratively withdraw any student who has not attended a class during the first five days of a fall or spring semester.
+While students are responsible for dropping or withdrawing from courses which they do not plan to complete within the time limits specified in the Academic Calendar, Lindsey Wilson College reserves the right to administratively withdraw any student who has not attended a class during the first five days of a fall or spring semester or during the first two class meetings of each module.